Stairs. Entry group. Materials. Doors. Locks. Design

 • litmus paper;

-Most affordable option- check with vinegar.
-Acid does not interact with acid, so if you pour a handful of soil with vinegar, it will simply be absorbed.
-This means that the soil is acidic and you need to take action.
+Most affordable option- test with vinegar.
+Acid does not interact with acid, so if you pour vinegar on a handful of soil, it will simply be absorbed.
+This means that the soil is acidified and measures need to be taken.

-If there are carbonates in the soil, a reaction will occur with the release carbon dioxide, which will be accompanied by a hiss.
-This means that with the deoxidation of the soil with dolomite flour, you can wait.
+If there are carbonates in the soil, a reaction will occur, releasing carbon dioxide, which will be accompanied by hissing.
+This means that you can wait until the soil is deoxidized with dolomite flour.

 How else to deoxidize the soil - analogues of dolomite flour

-Nutrients in the form of carbonates are also found in other fertilizers that are applied to the soil for deoxidation:
+Nutrients in the form of carbonates are also contained in other fertilizers that are applied to the soil for deoxidation:

 • fluff lime;